ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 - a `pid` entity may have a property which indicates the central geographical location of endpoints included by it.

-## Property Map {#con-propmap}

-An ALTO property map provides a set of properties for a set of entities.
-These entities may be in different types.
-For example, an ALTO property map may define the ASN property for both `ipv4` and `ipv6` entities.

-## Information Resource {#con-resource}

-This document uses the same definition of the information resource as defined by [](#RFC7285).
-Each information resource usually has a JSON format representation following a specific schema defined by its media type.

-For example, an ALTO network map resource is represented by a JSON object of type InfoResourceNetworkMap defined by the media type `application/alto-networkmap+json`.

 ## Entity Domain {#con-entity-domain}

 An entity domain defines a set of entities in the same type.
 This type is also